city ordinances – chapter 8

 SEC.
 8.25.
 SPECIAL VEHICLE USE BY HANDICAPPED.

 Subd.
 1. Operation Authorized.
-Operation of motorized golf carts or four-wheel all-terrain vehicles are hereby authorized on the roadways of all streets, except such as are prohibited by resolution of the Council, and only in strict compliance with this Section.
-For the purpose of this Section, a four-wheel all-terrain vehicle has the same meaning identified in Minnesota Statute 84.92 Subd 8.
+Operation of motorized golf carts are hereby authorized on the roadways of all streets, except such as are prohibited by resolution of the Council, and only in strict compliance with this Section.

 Subd.
 2. Permits.
 Except as outlined in Subd.
 4, permits shall be issued only to handicapped persons as defined by statute.
-Application for a permit to operate a motorized golf cart or a four-wheel all-terrain vehicle on the roadways of streets shall include the name and address of the applicant and such other information as may from time-to-time be required by the Council.
-Applications for initial or renewal permits shall be accompanied by a certificate signed by a physician stating that the applicant is capable of safely operating a motorized golf cart or a four-wheel all-terrain vehicle on the roadway of streets.
-All permits shall expire on December 3l, unless renewed.
+Application for a permit to operate a motorized golf cart on the roadways of streets shall include the name and address of the applicant and such other information as may from time-to-time be required by the Council.
+Applications for initial or renewal permits shall be accompanied by a certificate signed by a physician stating that the applicant is capable of safely operating a motorized golf cart on the roadway of streets.
+All permits shall expire on December 31, unless renewed.
 The fee for a permit shall be fixed by resolution of the Council.

 Subd.
 3. Unlawful Acts.
-It is unlawful for any person to operate a motorized golf cart or a four-wheel all-terrain vehicle on the roadway of a street unless:
+It is unlawful for any person to operate a motorized golf cart on the roadway of a street unless:

 A. The operator has in possession a valid, current and unrevoked permit from the City.